FoundryApp/foundry-cli/README.md

 <img alt="Foundry" src="https://firebasestorage.googleapis.com/v0/b/foundryapp.appspot.com/o/foundry-logo.svg?alt=media&token=9625306d-3577-4aab-ab12-bbde0daae849" width="600px">

 Foundry is a command-line tool for building Firebase Functions.
-Foundry connects you to a cloud environment that is identical to the production environment of your Firebase Functions where everything works out-of-the-box.
-Together with the [config file](#Config), the cloud environment gives you an access to a copy of your production Firestore database and Firebase Auth users.<br/>
+Foundry connects you to a cloud environment where everything works out-of-the-box and that is as much as possible identical to the production environment of your Firebase Functions.
+Together with the [config file](#config-file-foundryyaml), the cloud environment gives you an access to a copy of your production Firestore database and Firebase Auth users.<br/>
 With Foundry, you can feel sure that your code behaves correctly and same as in the production already during the development.

 **TODO: GIF/VIDEO HERE**

-Mention that logs are sent back right into your terminal, while you code.

 The key features of Foundry are:
 - **Out of the box environment**: Foundry connects you to a pre-configured cloud environment where you can interactively develop your Firebase Functions.
-No need to configure anything.
+You don't have to configure anything to debug & test your functions.

 - **REPL for you Firebase Functions**: Foundry watches your functions' code for changes.
-With every change, it sends your code to the cloud environment, evaluates the code there, triggers your functions and sends back the results.
-Everything is automated, you can just keep coding.
+With every change, it sends your code to the cloud environment, evaluates the code there, triggers your functions and sends back the results to your terminal.
+Everything is automated, no need for context switching, you can just keep coding.

-- **Short upload times and quick response**: Your code is always deployed in the development environment by default.
-Every code change to your Firebase Functions triggers the CLI that pushes your code to the cloud environment.
+- **Short upload times and quick response**: Your code is always deployed in the development cloud environment by default.
+Every code change notifies Foundry to push your code to your environment.
 The output is sent back to you usually within 1-2 seconds.
-There isn't any waiting for your code to get deployed, it's always deployed.
+There isn't any waiting for your code to get deployed, it's always deployed and you always know whether it's working.

-- **Access to production data during development**: The [config file](#config-file) makes it easy to specify what part of your production Firestore and Auth users should be **copied** to the emulated Firestore and Firebase Auth in the cloud environment.
+- **Access to production data during development**: The [config file](#config-file-foundryyaml) makes it easy to specify what part of your production Firestore database and Firebase Auth users should be **copied** to the emulated Firestore and Firebase Auth in your development cloud environment.
 You access this data the same way as you would in the production - with the official [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup).
 There's no need to create separate Firebase projects or maintain local scripts to test your functions so you don't corrupt your production data.

-- **Continuous feedback**: Pre-define with what data should each Firebase Function be triggered in the [config file](#config-file).
+- **Continuous feedback**: Pre-define with what data should each Firebase Function be triggered in the [config file](#config-file-foundryyaml).
 The functions are then automatically triggered with every code change.
-This ensures that you always know whether your functions behave correctly against your production data.
-There isn't any context switching and no need to leave your coding editor.
+This ensures that you always know whether your functions behave correctly with your production data.

-- **Discover production bugs**: TODO
+- **Discover production bugs**: A lot of bugs happen only after you deploy your Functions onto the production.
+The biggest reason for this is not having an easy access to your production data.
+Foundry solves that by copying your production Firestore database and production Firebase Auth users based on your [`foundry.yaml` config file](#config-file-foundryyaml).

 ## TL;DR to start Foundry